The Long War, Part 26/ The siege of Kanizsa Castle, 1600

 After the departure of the reinforcing army, the defenders of Kanizsa have had no more hope left.
 It was beside the point that the besiegers were also having difficulties because Captain Paradeiser had no gunpowder nor food left so he decided to surrender the fort.
 He ceded the castle on 20 October in exchange for getting free conduct.
 You can read more about Kanizsa castle here:

-Paradeiser and his chief officers were accused of treason and they were executed on 20 November 1601 in spite of the fact that they had no choice except surrendering.
+Paradeiser and his chief officers were accused of treason and they were executed on 20 November 1601 in spite of the fact that they had no choice except to surrender.
 The Ottomans seemed to have been more successful in 1600.
 The Christians were hit seriously by the mercenary mutiny of Pápa and the loss of Kanizsa was also painful.

 Source: Szibler Gábor